egad13/FRjs/.jsdoc/tutorials/fr-forms.md

 There are four available dropdown extensions in this module.
 See their individual tutorials for more information on each one.

-1. **Breeds** (`"fr-breeds"`): Auto-populates options for all of Flight Rising's breeds, separated into Modern and Ancient `<optgroup>`s and ordered alphabetically.
 1. **Eye Types** (`"fr-eyes"`): Auto-populates options for all of Flight Rising's eye types, ordered by increasing rarity.
+See {@tutorial eyeselect} for details.
 1. **Colours** (`"fr-colours"`): Auto-populates options for all of Flight Rising's colours, in on-site colour wheel order.
-Options will be styled with the same background colours they have on site!
+Options may optionally be styled with the same background colours they have on site.
+See {@tutorial colourselect} for details.
+1. **Breeds** (`"fr-breeds"`): Auto-populates options for all of Flight Rising's breeds, separated into Modern and Ancient `<optgroup>`s and ordered alphabetically.
+See {@tutorial breedselect} for details.
 1. **Genes** (`"fr-genes"`): Auto-populates options for all Flight Rising genes in a specific slot (primary/secondary/tertiary).
 Can be optionally restricted to show only genes available to a specific breed, or linked to a breed dropdown!
-See {@tutorial geneselect} or {@link geneselect this tutorial} for details.
+See {@tutorial geneselect} for details.

 ## Usage